laithalzyoud/voice-gender-recognition/README.md

 - The first function `load_data` prepares the data to be ready as an input for the ML models,it loads all the features from the `npy` files and aggregate them into one NumPy array, also it creates a labels array that contains a boolean that specifies if the features are corresponding to a female or a male (Indicator RV).
 - The second function `split_data` splits the data into training,validating and testing sets as 0.8,0.1,0.1 of the original dataset, respctively.
 - The following neural network types are implemented in the `train` function and used as our classifiers:
-1. Feed Forward - Manual | API: `/train/feedforward`
+1. Feed Forward Keras MLP 5 Layers | API: `/train/mlpkeras`
 2. Random Forest | API: `/train/randomforest`
 3. Decision Tree | API: `/train/decisiontree`
 4. Gradient Boosting | API: `/train/gradientboosting`
-5. Feed Forward - Multilayer Perceptron | API: `/train/mlp`
+5. Feed Forward Sklearn MLP 100 Layers | API: `/train/mlpsk`

 ## Docker Instructions